syamaniulm/mvi/README.md

 </a>

 # Mangrove Monitoring Project
 Mangrove monitoring using multitemporal Sentinel-2 MSI surface reflectance and Mangrove Vegetation Index (MVI).
+These codes are intended to be run in Google Colab environment.
+So you need to provide a shapefile in Geographic Coordinate Systems (GCS) format in your Google Drive.
+If the codes are executed in JupyterLab environment, then there will be some modifications to the codes.

 ### Mangrove Vegetation Index (MVI) citation: